Your Shopping Cart is empty. View Cart (0 Items)

 Adrian is currently an Ambassador for Nordmende Smart Living and Manor Farm and holds a degree in Culinary Arts from the School of Tourism, Killybegs.

 When he’s not making one of his regular television appearances, you can find Adrian traveling the length and breadth of Ireland with a primary focus to educate both Primary and Secondary School level school-goers on the importance and value of good food.
 Through weekly visits and cookery demonstrations, Adrian teaches children about the importance of healthy food and the tools they will need to practice simple cooking.

 Adrian also hosts a number of cookery demonstrations for various food festivals, shows, charities, GAA Clubs and ICA Groups around the country.

 Adrian receiving Irish Tatler One to Watch Award 2017

 Adrian's Bestselling Cook Book Fakeaway

-In 2017 Adrian was awarded Irish Tatler One to Watch.
+In 2015, Adrian was voted as one of Ireland’s Top 15 Rising Stars by media giant Joe.ie.In 2017, Adrian was awarded Irish Tatler One to Watch.

+In 2016, Adrian teamed up with RTE to produce two new online series titled Fakeaway by Chef Adrian and Chef Adrian Eats Ireland, respectively.
+These were the first series of their kind on the national broadcaster’s digital platform.
 Following the success of this, Adrian’s debut cook book Fake Away hit the shelves in summer of 2017, and is now available in all good bookshops (and online).
-Within its first week of publication, Fake Away became Ireland’s best selling cook book.
+Within its first week of publication, Fake Away became Ireland’s best-selling cook book.